Hughesdale

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Hughesdale has 33 active public transport stops, all of which are bus stops.
-These stops are served by 21 different routes that together facilitate 5,344 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically residing just 181 meters from the nearest stop.
+Hughesdale has 33 operational public transport stops, all of which are bus stops.
+These stops are served by 20 different routes that collectively facilitate 3,134 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically residing within 180 meters of the nearest transport stop.
+In this predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transportation at 71%, followed by trains at 16% and walking at 4%.
+On average, there are 1.1 vehicles per dwelling, which is below the regional average.

 Frequently Asked Questions - Transport